Peloton Stock: Is It a Good Buy?

 Green Light, Red Light or Yellow Light?

 Is Peloton a buy, sell or hold?
-According to Yahoo Finance, Peloton is currently a buy.
-Of 30 analysts tracking the company, 22 rate it a “buy” or “strong buy.”
-Six rate it a “hold,” and two rate it “underperform.”
+According to Yahoo Finance, Peloton is currently teetering between “buy” and “hold.”
+Of 31 analysts tracking the company, 15 rate it a “buy” or “strong buy.”
+Fourteen rate it a “hold,” and two rate it “underperform.”
 None of the analysts rated the stock a “sell.”
-Although Peloton must still navigate declining demand, increased inflation, supply chain issues and chip shortages, the company believes it has sufficient inventory for the holiday season, which could help it get its share price back on track.
+Although Peloton must still navigate declining demand, increased inflation, supply chain issues, chip shortages and a restructuring that has gotten off to a rocky start, the company believes it has what it takes to return to profitability, which could help it get its share price back on track.

 Daria Uhlig contributed to the reporting for this article.